- 1 Best Vegan Hiking Boots and Shoes Reviews

 Altra Lone Peak 3.5 Women’s Vegan Trail Running Shoes

 While I’m not the fastest trail runner, there are times when I just put by boots in the backpack and go for fast shoes to get to my daily finish line faster.
 This Altra design has nothing to do with animals and everything to do with support on climbs and descents.
+See our reviews of the best hiking shoes for women.

 - Made with synthetic and rubber materials so that it meets vegan criteria